The spin-flip approach provides

 SF-TDDFT can describe the ground state as well as a few low-lying excited states.

-It can be used to describe diradicals, triradicals, single-molecule magnets,
+It can be used to describe diradicals, triradicals, single-molecule magnets, systems with small HOMO-LUMO gaps,

 and, in some cases, bond-breaking and conical intersections.